Host Defense Lion's Mane Capsules Review 2026: Worth the Price?

 Stretch

-Beta-glucans may modulate immunity; human evidence is weak
+Beta-glucans may modulate immunity; no strong human immune trial data

 Based on: Lion's Mane Mycelium